*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Guava Ginseng Green Tea Is A Bit Sweet

-Between the natural sweetness of the green tea and the natural sweetness of the guava this tropical green tea blend has a very nice natural sweetness to it.
+Between the natural sweetness of green tea and the natural sweetness of the guava, this tropical green tea blend has a very nice natural sweetness to it.

 I don’t feel like it’s an overwhelming sweetness but it is one that you will notice from your first sip.
 The sweetness kind of lingers on your lips and on your tongue after you take a sip much the same as it does with a cup of good green tea.

 I really don’t know how else to describe this flavor note.
 It tastes like guava.
 The guava flavor makes a nice compliment to the green tea but I cannot think of any other way to describe what guava tastes like, maybe this will help.

 From the minute you open the packing and remove the teabag the overwhelming Aroma is that of guava.
 It really permeates the entire tea and the entire steeping process.
 The guava flavor certainly carries over into the taste but is not nearly as potent as it is in the smell.

 - A water temperature of around 180°F/82°C will do nicely